 I love you so much that I'm even willing to show you these less-than-gorgeous photographs of the sugar mixture, as it cooks.
 Told you I'd be with you always and forever.

 Oh, and I tried cutting the candy into strips with every manner of knife – from sharp to dull, clean to serrated.
 Then I tried kitchen shears.
 Bingo!

 If you're really into black licorice, you need black food coloring + anise flavoring oil.
 No biggie.
 LorAnn flavoring oils are all gluten-free, and they're very true-to-taste.
 Me?
 I'm all about the gluten-free red cherry licorice.

 RECIPE NOTE: I don't like using molasses in this recipe because it has a very strong taste and color, both of which I end up having to overcome with more food coloring and more flavoring oil.
 If you don't have/can't find/don't want to use Lyle's Golden Syrup, try honey.

-1/2 cup (70 g) high-quality all-purpose gluten-free flour (any of my favorite blends will do)
+1/2 cup (70 g) all purpose gluten free flour (any of my recommended blends will do)

 1/4 teaspoon xanthan gum (omit if your blend already contains it)

 1/4 teaspoon kosher salt

 1/2 teaspoon cherry flavoring oil (LorAnn brand is gluten-free)

 Red gel food coloring, as desired (about 1/4 teaspoon)